-Handle system-level data using Creatio AI
+Handle system-level data using Creatio.ai

-Creatio AI is natively embedded AI functionality in the core of the Creatio Freedom UI platform, designed to empower organizations with intelligent automation by acting as a virtual agent assistant to the end user performing tasks.
-Creatio AI's unified AI approach brings together prescriptive, generative, and agentic AI to deliver a comprehensive solution for modern business automation.
+Creatio.ai is natively embedded AI functionality in the core of the Creatio Freedom UI platform, designed to empower organizations with intelligent automation by acting as a virtual agent assistant to the end user performing tasks.
+Creatio.ai's unified AI approach brings together prescriptive, generative, and agentic AI to deliver a comprehensive solution for modern business automation.

-1. Develop AI Skill
+1. Develop workflow AI Sub-agent

 -